 Risks and Side Effects

 It can sometimes cause skin irritation when applied directly to the skin, and fresh dill juice can cause extra skin sensitivity to the sun, which could increase the risk of sunburn and skin cancer.
-Be careful when using dill topically.
+Be careful when using it topically.

 Dill can also cause allergic reactions in people with allergies to plants in the carrot family.
-In addition, dill may lower blood sugar, so you should be careful and consult your doctor if you have diabetes or are having surgery, as lowered blood sugar can cause complications.
+In addition, it may lower blood sugar, so you should be careful and consult your doctor if you have diabetes or are having surgery, as lowered blood sugar can cause complications.
 It’s recommended to stop taking any dill at least two weeks prior to surgery.

-- Dill weed is extremely beneficial and safe for most people, and it’s more versatile than just making dill pickles.
+- Dill weed is extremely beneficial and safe for most people, and it’s more versatile than just making pickles.

 - You can use it in salads, dips, dressings and a whole other host of recipes, all of which help you receive some of the amazing dill benefits.